vla-gove/ForwardKinematics/README.md

 # ForwardKinematics
-C++ program for calculating forward kinematics of a user defined Robot Manipulator

 Calculating end effector position of a user defined Robot Manipulator with arbitrary number of degrees of freedom, joint types and DH parameters.